 2020 ORMA General Assembly Report

 On May 30, via Zoom, the 2020 ORMA General Assembly, composed of members from around the state, reviewed and discussed many of the major issues facing ORMA, Massachusetts and the nation.
 As ORMA members we worked together to clarify and set priorities for ORMA through to the November election.
+See the agenda for the General Assembly, the agenda for the noon discussion, and the process to set ORMA’s 2020 priorities.

 The General Assembly opened with the recognition that our work as revolutionaries is very difficult and the challenges real.
 Michael Gilbreath provided a summary of ORMA accomplishments and successes, followed by statements from two of ORMA’s endorsed candidates in Massachusetts – Ed Markey in the U.S. Senate race and Alex Morse, candidate for US Congress in CD1.